apprenticelearner/AL_Core/README.md

 # Installation

-To install the AL_Core library, [clone both respositories](https://help.github.com/en/articles/cloning-a-repository) to your machine using the GitHub deskptop application or by running the following commands in a terminal / command line:
+To install the AL_Core library, [clone the respository](https://help.github.com/en/articles/cloning-a-repository) to your machine using the GitHub deskptop application or by running the following command in a terminal / command line:

 ```bash
 git clone https://github.com/apprenticelearner/AL_Core